leonardosarmentocastro/the-owl/contributing.md

 ## Topics to contribute

 ### Fix "cURL" generation

-Each functional testcase generates a cURL which you can use to mimic the request done by the test.
-These cURLs are not adding line break slashes (`\`) at the end of some lines (e.g. `-H` lines).

 Apart from the existing snapshots tests, it would awesome to add some functional tests against the generated cURL using node `exec`.

+### Create docs under `docs/api` instead of `docs/`

+Documentation is being generated under `docs/` folder, which can be already in use by documentation related to the codebase using `the-owl` itself.

+To not conflict with it, we must address file generation to `docs/api` instead of `docs/` folder.

 ### Delete docs folder before creating new .md doc files